 We will print the statistics in the format illustrated in the following sample output.
-One record will reside on each line, in particular, its short name, a colon, a space, and the actual value.
+One record will reside on each line, in particular, its short name, colon, space, and the actual value.
 Each line will be terminated with a line break std::endl.
-To write each individual value, we will directly use the << operator for writing to the output stream (in other words, we will not use the std::to_string function this time).
-The order of the individual records must be preserved.
+To write each individual value, we will directly use the stream insertion operator <<.
+The order and names of individual records must be preserved.

-Lines: 3 Sentences: 4 Words: 30 Numbers: 7 Letters: 163 Digits: 20 Spaces: 37 Symbols: 7 Integers: 85 Floats: 23.5
+Lines: 3

+Sentences: 4

+Words: 30

+Numbers: 7

+Letters: 163

+Digits: 20

+Spaces: 37

+Symbols: 7

+Integers: 85

+Floats: 23.5